alxcost/Monterey-MK-9500-MIDI/README.md

 ## Using your Arduino as a MIDI device
 This process will allow you to transform your Arduino into a fully MIDI-compliant device.

 This is process is a toggle.
 You will retain normal Arduino features through an easy shunt to the ICSP pins.
+You will be able to toggle between normal Arduino programming and it being recognized as a MIDI-compliant device.

 ### The MIDI firmware (USBMidiKliK)
+**Before you begin:** The following steps seem to be exclusive to the Arduino Uno and Mega (and those with a ATMEGA16U2 microcontroller).

+**Although I have not tested this**, Arduinos with an ATMEGA32U4 microcontroller (Pro Micro, Micro, Leonardo) apparently work out-of-the-box without custom firmware.

 This process requires you to flash the [USBMidiKliK](https://github.com/TheKikGen/USBMidiKliK) firmware into your Arduino - "A robust USB MIDI Arduino firmware, with a dual bootloader, based on the last version of the LUFA library"

-#### Using my pre-compiled firmware
+#### Option 1: Using my pre-compiled firmware
 Out of convenience I provide along with this repository, pre-compiled firmware files. https://github.com/alxcost/Monterey-MK-9500-MIDI/releases

 If you find any issues, please try [compiling your own](#compiling-usbmidiklik).

-#### Compiling USBMidiKliK
+#### Option 2: Compiling USBMidiKliK
 This section is almost a word-for-word instructions from the [official documention](https://github.com/TheKikGen/USBMidiKliK/tree/409fb99691630ee7a0cee8a2307253d8f55b18cd?tab=readme-ov-file#how-to-compile-the-firmware).
 However I'm still documenting what has worked for me.